-Organic raw Beet Root Powder provides a wide range of nutrients, but its most significant phytochemical is betaine.
-This plant chemical helps the liver and kidneys recycle the amino acid methionine to maintain the body's stores of s-adenosyl-methionine, more commonly known as SAM-e.
-Betaine also helps the liver process fat.
-This prevents the accumulation of fatty tissues in the liver (steatosis), especially in heavy drinkers, and it also helps moderate triglycerides and LDL cholesterol in the blood.
-The American Heart Association, recommends beet juice to promote healthy blood pressure.
+Organic, non-GMO, raw Beet Root Powder provides a wide range of nutrients, but its most significant phytochemical is betaine.
+This plant chemical may support liver and kidney health by recycling the amino acid methionine to maintain the body's stores of s-adenosyl-methionine, more commonly known as SAM-e.
+Betaine may also support the livers ability to process fat.
+This may possibly prevent the accumulation of fatty tissues in the liver, especially in heavy drinkers, and it also may support healthy lipid levels.
+The American Heart Association, recommends beet juice to support healthy blood pressure levels.

-Organic Beet Root Powder is a wonderful cleansing and nourishing tonic that builds the blood, particularly improving the blood quality for menstruating women.
-It also normalizes the blood's pH balance (reducing acidity) and purifies the blood by flushing away fatty deposits and improving circulation.
-Further supporting its role as a blood purifier, Beet Root has been used to detoxify and heal the liver and spleen.
+Organic Beet Root Powder is a nourishing tonic that supports the building of blood, particularly improving the blood quality for women.
+It also may normalize the blood's pH balance (reducing acidity) and may support healthy circulation.
+Further supporting its role as a possible blood nourisher, Beet Root has been used to support a healthy detoxification process of the hepatic system.

-Beet roots are rich in potassium, phosphorus, iron, magnesium and calcium as well as vitamin A, B and C. Beets are a unique source of phytonutrients called betalains which give beets their dark red color.
+Beet roots are sources of potassium, phosphorus, iron, magnesium and calcium as well as vitamin A, B and C. Beets are a source of phytonutrients called betalains which give beets their dark red color.
 Betanin and vulgaxanthin are the two best studied betalains from beets, and both have been shown to provide antioxidant, anti-inflammatory, and detoxification support.

-Some possible benefits of our Raw Organic Beet Root Powder may include:
+Some possible traditional uses of Raw Organic Beet Root Powder may include:

 ● Betaine - plays an important role in the health of the cardiovascular system